oskarlh/ohlt/README.md

+# README.md needs to be updated - This is NOT SDHLT, but a fork of it

 ![Banner](media/banner.png)

 <sub>Half-Life engine map compile tools, based on Vluzacn's ZHLT v34 with code contributions from various contributors.
 Based on Valve's version, modified with permission.</sub>